Codename-METASYS/theory/README.md

 ### How will this be different from Wikipedia or similar websites?

+Wikipedia and other encyclopedias are meant to store information.
+This project is supposed to organize and verify information and identify valid information sources.

 Wikipedia does not:
 - programatically verify theories,
 - allow you to mark learned subjects (articles),